 Neutral coloured casual clothing (shorts/shirts) for everyday wear, stout shoes (with soles thick enough to protect against thorns and for walking), light waterproof jacket for summer, warm jumper/ fleece for winter, warm long trousers for winter, two sets of good casual clothes for evening dining where appropriate, towel, broad brimmed hat, sunglasses, sunscreen, camera, plenty of memory cards & spare battery, binoculars, reliable torch, sleeping bag if camping.
 It is also worth noting that if you are travelling by light aircraft or as part of a guided safari, you should carry no more than 10-15kg of luggage in a soft bag for ease of packing.

 Zambia’s currency is the Zambian Kwacha which is divided into 100 ngwee, although these coins are very rarely used due to devaluation.
 US$ can be exchanged throughout the country, as can Euro and pounds sterling although US$ generally receives a better rate.
-Travellers’ cheques can also be changed in banks and most accommodation establishments accept credit cards, mainly Visa or Mastercard, although this should be checked before arrival.
+Most accommodation establishments accept credit cards, mainly Visa or Mastercard, although this should be checked before arrival.
 Fuel cannot be purchased with credit cards, and in the more remote areas most places only accept cash.